 Tennessee

 Tennessee is the last of our states with no wage notice requirements.
-Outside of a paycheck, in-state employers have no legal obligation to provide additional wage-specific information to employees.
+Outside of the paycheck itself, in-state employers have no legal obligation to provide additional wage-specific information to employees.

 Texas